khaors/geocompr/main.md

 </div>

-## Modeling and spatial CV

 ## Introduction to spatial CV

+figure showing difference between spatial and non-spatial random sampling cross-reference **sperrorest** which has been integrated into **mlr**

-## Modeling and spatial CV with `mlr`
+## Modeling and spatial CV with **mlr**
 In R there are literally hundreds of packages available for statistical learning (e.g., have a look at the [CRAN task machine learning](https://CRAN.R-project.org/view=MachineLearning)).
 Many of them come with their own interface which is why programmers frequently have to spend a lot of time to figure out the specifics of each of these packages or how to compare modeling results from different packages.
-The **mlr** package acts as a meta-package/umbrella-package providing a unified interface to all popular statistical learning techniques available in R including classification, regression, survival analysis and clustering.^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
+The **mlr** package acts as a meta- or umbrella-package providing a unified interface to all popular statistical learning techniques available in R including classification, regression, survival analysis and clustering.^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
 The standardized **mlr** interface is based on so-called basic building blocks (see \@ref(fig:building-blocks)).

 <!-- @Jakub: yes, I will ask if we me may use the figure -->